 “When the boat arrived at the island, how many children and people came out from those poor simple homes to greet them!”
 Sister Marissa Maraya recalled.
 “This was how the Lord brought us to Iling!”

-A member of the Missionary Servants of the Blessed Sacrament, Sister Marissa and her community serve the poor in her native Philippines.
-These sisters first visited the island of Iling, a one-and-a-half hour boat ride from Mindoro.
+A member of the Missionary Servants of the Blessed Sacrament, Sister Marissa, and her community serve the poor in her native Philippines.
+These sisters first visited the island of Iling, a one-and-a-half-hour boat ride from Mindoro.
 When they arrived, they found the poorest of the poor and great suffering.
 The week before, the villages of the island had been devastated by an epidemic disease which caused death in almost all the families.
-Many died because there was no doctor, nurse or treatment available.
+Many died because there was no doctor, nurse, or treatment available.
 In fact, the island also had no electricity, safe water, sufficient food, or education opportunities.

 Sister Marissa Maraya